Balaatchayar/Medicine-Alert/README.md

 Medicine Alert is a MERN stack application that sends email reminders to patients for their medication schedules.

+- Caregivers can set medication reminders for patients, specifying the medicine name, reminder date and time, and patient details.

+- Email reminders are sent directly to patients when it's time to take their medication, ensuring the patient never forgets their medication.

+- Nodemailer is used to send email notifications to patients about medication schedules.
+It ensures that patients receive timely reminders when it's time to take their medication.

 ### Installation

 1. **Clone the repository:**